Why Your Engineering Team Isn't a Revenue Engine (Yet)

 Not "we shipped X." Impact.
 Pipeline acceleration.
 Activation improvement.
 Churn reduction.
 Deal size increase.
 Integration that unblocked a market.

-If the answer is silence, hand-waving, or a 40-minute explanation of the new CI/CD pipeline, you have a systems problem.
+If the answer is silence or a 40-minute explanation of the new CI/CD pipeline, you have a systems problem.
 And systems problems are fixable.
 That's the whole point.

 Good luck.
 You probably won't need it.